Commuting Carbon Reduction Plan

 Planning

 As Home working has become more common, the move to online meetings has also grown.
-These are increasingly being uses for cross site meetings.
+These are increasingly being used for cross site meetings.
 For a variety of reasons, including team cohesion, face-to-face meetings are still necessary.
 When planning these, the following options should be considered:

 1. Schedule your meetings outside of peak travel times thereby reducing the effects of congestion.